Gilu Joseph

 Gilu Joseph is a Malayali poet and lyricist.
-She earlier worked as an air hostess with Fly Dubai.
+She earlier worked as an air hostess with Flydubai.
 She has also acted in Malayalam film.

 Personal life

 Gilu hails from Kumily, Idukki district, Kerala, she also has two sisters.
-She moved to Dubai at the age of 18 to work as cabin crew with Fly Dubai.
+She moved to Dubai at the age of 18 to work as cabin crew with Flydubai.

 Gilu appeared on the cover of the March edition of Grihalakshmi, breastfeeding a baby as a part of their 'breastfeed freely' campaign.
 A complaint was lodged with the State Child Rights Commission against the magazine and Gilu, by various lawyers.
 A petition was filed with the Kerala HC alleging that the magazine cover violated provisions of the Protection of Children from Sexual Offenses Act (POCSO), However, the court did not agree with the petitioner's allegation.
 The court observed that 'obscenity lies in the crotch of the beholder'.